-No. Applications must be submitted prior to each academic term.
+Applications must be submitted prior to each academic term.
 Please refer to the application timeline on our homepage.
 Funding may be awarded on a rolling basis after the semester deadline pending remaining funds availability.

 What documents need to be included for application?

 - Previous year tax return showing gross annual income pages (if not required to file, please contact our office for necessary documentation)

-- 1 month of paycheck stubs for working spouse/ partner verifying 20 hour employment requirement (spousal work waivers forms)
+- 1 month of paycheck stubs for working spouse/partner verifying 20 hour employment requirement (spousal work waivers forms)

 Note: If you have applied for/received subsidy in the past, you will need to submit a new application and documents every semester for consideration.